jacebrowning/memegen/CONTRIBUTING.md

 # Local Development

-To start the API server:
+To start the API server and static site:

 ```text
 $ make run